EmiSunn/PSBBN-Definitive-Project-Gentoo-Support/README.md

 - Formats the drive for a clean installation
 - Prompts you to select a language
 - Installs [OSDMenu MBR](#osdmenu-mbr) and [HOSDMenu](#hosdmenu)
-- Creates a partition for [POPS](#popstarter-and-virtual-memory-cards) (to store PS1 games) with a user-defined size up to 130 GB
+- Creates a partition for [POPS](#popstarter) (to store PS1 games) with a user-defined size up to 130 GB
 - Reserves space for 800 **Launcher partitions**, used to launch games and apps
 - Runs [APA-Jail](#apa-jail), creating an exFAT partition using all remaining disk space (up to 2 TB) for the storage of PS2 games and homebrew apps

 ## Update PS2 System Software
 Selecting this option checks online for the latest versions of the **PSBBN System Software**, **Language Pack**, [Online Channels](#internet-channel), and [OSDMenu](#hosdmenu), then automatically installs any available updates.
 All your games, settings, and personal data remain intact.

-## Game and App Installer
+## Install Games and Apps
 Fully automates the installation of PS1 and PS2 games, as well as homebrew apps:
 - Auto-detects your PS2 drive
 - Let you set a custom path to the `games` folder on your PC
 - Gives you a choice of [Open PS2 Loader (OPL)](#open-ps2-loader-opl) or [Neutrino](#neutrino-and-nhddl) for the game launcher
 - Installs any available updates for [Open PS2 Loader (OPL)](#open-ps2-loader-opl), [Neutrino](#neutrino-and-nhddl), and [NHDDL](#neutrino-and-nhddl)
-- Downloads and installs the [POPS](#popstarter-and-virtual-memory-cards) binaries and installs [POPStarter](#popstarter-and-virtual-memory-cards)
+- Downloads and installs the [POPS](#popstarter) binaries and installs [POPStarter](#popstarter)
 - Offers the option to apply a HDTV fix for PS1 games, useful for users with a TV that does not support 240p
 - Offers the option to [synchronise](#synchronize-all-games-and-apps) the games and apps on your PC with your PS2's drive, or to [add additional](#add-additional-games-and-apps) games and apps
 - Automatically converts PS2 games in `BIN/CUE` format to `ISO` when placed in the `CD` folder on your PC, and PS1 games in `BIN/CUE` format to `VCD` when placed in the `POPS` folder on your PC
-- Creates [Virtual Memory Cards (VMCs)](#popstarter-and-virtual-memory-cards) for all PS1 games.
-Creates VMC Groups for games that can interact with each other's save data
+- Creates [Virtual Memory Cards (VMCs)](#virtual-memory-cards) for all PS1 games, with the option to enable VMCs for all PS2 games.
+Also creates [VMC Groups](#virtual-memory-cards) for games that can interact with each other's save data
 - Creates all assets including meta-data, artwork and icons for all your games/apps:
   - Downloads artwork for the PSBBN [Game Collection](#game-collection) from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
   - Automatically contributes game artwork downloaded from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
   - Downloads cover art for PS2 games from the [OPL Manager art database](https://oplmanager.com/site/?backups) for display in [OPL](#open-ps2-loader-opl)/[NHDDL](#neutrino-and-nhddl)
-  - Downloads icons for both games and [VMCs](#popstarter-and-virtual-memory-cards) for [HOSDMenu's](#hosdmenu) Browser 2.0 from the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database).
+  - Downloads icons for both games and [VMCs](#virtual-memory-cards) for [HOSDMenu's](#hosdmenu) Browser 2.0 from the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database).
 If icons are unavailable, but images for a game are available in the [OPL Manager Art Database](https://oplmanager.com/site/?backups), 3D icons will be automatically created.
   - Automatically contributes HDD-OSD icons and reports missing icons to the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database)
 - Updates shortcuts for homebrew apps in the [PSBBN Navigator Menu](#game-collection) and in the [HOSDMenu's](#hosdmenu) **OSDSYS menu**
 - Creates **launcher partitions**, making games and apps launchable from the [PSBBN Game Collection](#game-collection) and [HOSDMenu](#hosdmenu)